Skip to main content

 Frequently Asked Questions

-COMMUNITY BANK OF OKLAHOMA has a Bank Health Score of A (89/100).
+Community Bank of Oklahoma has a Bank Health Score of A (89/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 16.77%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-COMMUNITY BANK OF OKLAHOMA holds $74M in total assets and $67M in total deposits.
-It is located in VERDEN, OKLAHOMA (FDIC Certificate #4217).
+Community Bank of Oklahoma holds $74M in total assets and $67M in total deposits.
+It is headquartered in Verden, Oklahoma (FDIC Certificate #4217).

-COMMUNITY BANK OF OKLAHOMA has a Tier 1 capital ratio of 16.77%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 1.73%, and the return on assets is 1.73%.
+Community Bank of Oklahoma has a Tier 1 capital ratio of 16.77%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.73%, and the return on assets is 1.73%.

 Yes.
-COMMUNITY BANK OF OKLAHOMA is FDIC-insured (Certificate #4217).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Community Bank of Oklahoma is FDIC-insured (Certificate #4217).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: